^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Radiation therapy for cancer is a method of treatment using ionizing radiation.
-Currently, about 2/3 of cancer patients need this kind of treatment.
+Radiation therapy for cancer is a treatment method using ionizing radiation.
+Currently, about 2/3 of cancer patients require this type of treatment.

 Who to contact?